Parole: Modern history

-Before being granted the privilege of parole, the inmate meets with members of the parole board and is interviewed, The parolee also has a psychological exam.
-The inmate must first agree to abide by the conditions of parole set by the paroling authority.
+Before being granted the privilege of parole, the inmate meets with members of the parole board and is interviewed.
+The parolee also has a psychological examination.
+If parole is granted, the inmate must first agree to abide by the conditions of parole set by the paroling authority.
 While in prison, the inmate signs a parole certificate or contract.
 On this contract are the conditions that the inmate must follow.
-These conditions usually require the parolee to meet regularly with his or her parole officer or community corrections agent, who assesses the behavior and adjustment of the parolee and determines whether the parolee is violating any of his or her terms of release (typically these include being at home during certain hours which is called a curfew, maintaining steady employment, not absconding, refraining from illicit drug use and, sometimes, abstaining from alcohol, attending addiction treatment or counseling, and having no contact with their victim).
+These conditions usually require the parolee to meet regularly with their parole officer or community corrections agent, who assesses the behavior and adjustment of the parolee and determines whether the parolee is violating any of their terms of release (typically these include being at home during certain hours which is called a curfew, maintaining steady employment, not absconding, refraining from illicit drug use and, sometimes, abstaining from alcohol, attending addiction treatment or counseling, and having no contact with their victim).
 The inmate gives an address which is verified by parole officers as valid before the inmate is released to parole supervision.

 Upon release, the parolee goes to a parole office and is assigned a parole officer.
 Parole officers make unannounced visits to parolees' houses or apartments to check on them.
 During these home visits officers look for signs of drug or alcohol use, guns or illegal weapons, and other illegal activities.
 Should parolees start to use drugs or alcohol, they are told to go to drug or alcohol counseling and Narcotics Anonymous or Alcoholics Anonymous meetings.
 Should they not comply with conditions on the parole certificate (including abstention from voting) a warrant is issued for their arrest.
 Their parole time is stopped when the warrant is issued and starts only after they are arrested.
 They have a parole violation hearing within a specified time, and then a decision is made by the parole board to revoke their parole or continue the parolee on parole.
 In some cases, a parolee may be discharged from parole before the time called for in the original sentence if it is determined that the parole restrictions are no longer necessary for the protection of society (this most frequently occurs when elderly parolees are involved).

 Service members who commit crimes while in the U.S. military may be subject to court martial proceedings under the Uniform Code of Military Justice (UCMJ).
 If found guilty, they may be sent to federal or military prisons and upon release may be supervised by U.S. Federal Probation officers.